EstebanBorai/whizzes-nexus-api/README.md

 cargo install diesel_cli --no-default-features --features "postgres"
 ```

+## GraphQL

+The API exposed is build using async-graphql, which is a GraphQL implementation
+build for Rust.

+Visit the playground on [http://host:port/graphql](http://0.0.0.0:7878/graphql), when running
+the project locally.

+> This GraphQL implementation uses the [Cursors Connections Pattern](https://relay.dev/graphql/connections.htm).

 # Contributing

 Every kind of contribution to this project is welcome, please, don't hesitate